Last updated on May 18th, 2021 at 12:24 pm

 These media sources are slightly to moderately conservative in bias.
-They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor conservative causes.
-These sources are generally trustworthy for information, but may require further investigation.
+They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appealing to emotion or stereotypes) to favor conservative causes.
+These sources are generally trustworthy for information but may require further investigation.
 See all Right-Center sources.

-Factual Reporting: MOSTLY FACTUAL
+Factual Reporting: HIGH

 Funded by / Ownership

 Donations fund FPRI.
 The website does not clearly state who their large donors are.
 They do provide a link to the board of trustees, which reveals a lack of diversity.